LEADS – Windbreaks and Wind Strips

 - Payments for land taken out of production

-- Costs for stock and planting in excess of $50/tree
+- Total costs for stock and planting in excess of $50 per tree

-- Site preparation costs that exceed 10-times the cost of planting the field
+- Site preparation costs that exceed 10-times the cost of planting/seeding the windbreak and/or wind strip

-- A Site Sketch or AgMaps output showing the project location
+- Site sketch (hand-drawn or computer-generated) or AgMaps output showing the project location

 Other useful information:

-An additional 5 per cent in cost-share funding is available to successful producers who provide information on the application, which demonstrates that the project will be complemented or enhanced by the continued maintenance of previously implemented BMPs.
+An additional 5 per cent in cost-share funding may be available to successful producers who provide information on the Systems Approach section of the application, which demonstrates that the project will be complemented or enhanced by the continued maintenance of two previously implemented best management practices (BMPs).
 For more information, click here.

 Is this project for you?
 Find out if you meet the program requirements